-The Common Specification for Information Packages aims to serve three main purposes:
+The Common Specification for Information Packages (CS IP) aims to serve three main purposes:

 - Establish a common understanding of the requirements which need to be met in order to achieve interoperability of Information Packages;